Frequently Asked Questions

 Limitations: Ultrasound is a very sensitive test and is generally used for diagnostic purposes, not screening.
 It may identify abnormalities that require additional investigation.
 Ultrasound alone is not recommended as a breast cancer screening tool.

 Accessibility: A requisition for ultrasound is not usually given unless there has been a suspicious finding on a mammogram, MRI or a clinical breast exam.
 There may be a private clinic in your city where you do not need a doctor’s requisition and can pay directly.
+UPDATE: IN BC: Screening ultrasound is now covered by MSP for women with dense breasts if the family doctor is prepared to give the woman a requisition.

 AUTOMATED BREAST ULTRASOUND (ABUS)